AdobeDocs/experience-platform.en/help/query-service/troubleshooting-guide.md

 This document provides answers to frequently asked questions about Query Service and provides a list of commonly seen error codes when using Query Service.
 For questions and troubleshooting related to other services in Adobe Experience Platform, please refer to the [Experience Platform troubleshooting guide](../landing/troubleshooting.md).

-The following list of answers to frequently asked questions about Query Service divided into the following categories:
+The following list of answers to frequently asked questions is divided into the following categories:

 - [General](#general)
 - [Exporting Data](#exporting-data)